asengupta/duck-angular/README.md

 ###withDependencies()

 This method allows you to specify module-level dependencies, i.e., dependencies which will be overridden for the entire module.
 The dependencies are specified as simple key-value pairs, with the key reflecting the actual name of the Angular dependency.
 If the value is an object, it will be specified configured in Angular's DI via a provider.
 If the value is a function, it will be executed with two parameters, $provide and the module.
 This lets the developer override the dependency in whatever fashion is most appropriate.
-The function returns the **builder** object, so it can be chained, until **build()** or **buildRaw()** is called.
+The function returns the **builder** object, so it can be chained, until **build()** is called.

 ###cacheTemplate()